 35.3.16.3 Simultaneous transmit and receive (STR) operation

+A pair of links that is not indicated as an NSTR link pair is an STR link pair. (#13927)

 When a pair of links on which an MLD operates is an STR link pair, a STA that is affiliated with the MLD and that is operating on a link in that STR link pair shall access the WM on that link by following the rules defined in 10.3 (DCF) and 10.23.2 (HCF contention based channel access (EDCA)) regardless of any activity occurring on the other link within that STR link pair, except as specified in 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation).